Both Dynamic and Static Stretching Play a BIG Role During the Tennis Warm-Up

 Although some research has pointed to the benefits of DS for performance enhancement, a recent systematic review by Behm et al (2016) revealed that neither DS nor SS had any significant effects on performance.
 Meaning, both types of stretching didn’t seem to either hinder or improve subsequent measures of strength, power or speed.
 Many of the studies in this review DID NOT incorporate a warm-up routine...so it's practical effectiveness is definitely in question.

 When it comes to SS stretching in combination with a warm-up, performance either decreases or there’s no real impact.
 The stretch duration plays a role here.
 In other words, most studies that had participants hold a stretch for longer than 30 seconds noticed a decrease in performance while less than 30 seconds had small, insignificant changes in performance.
-The bottom line here is that SS just prior to training or competition won’t help performance and depending on intensity and duration, could actually impede it.
+The bottom line here (based on the review study) is that SS just prior to training or competition won’t help performance and depending on intensity and duration, could actually impede it.

 Stretching During the Warm-Up and Tennis Performance